httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 SHOULD use the connection for all requests to origins in the Origin Set for which the connection is authoritative, unless there are operational reasons for opening a new connection.

-Note that for a connection to be considered authoritative for a given origin, the client is still required to obtain a certificate that passes suitable checks; see Section 9.1.1 of {{!RFC7540}}
+Note that for a connection to be considered authoritative for a given origin, the server is still required to authenticate with certificate that passes suitable checks; see Section 9.1.1 of
-for more information.
+{{!RFC7540}} for more information.
 This includes verifying that the host matches a `dNSName` value from the certificate `subjectAltName` field (using the rules defined in {{!RFC2818}}; see also
 {{!RFC5280}}, Section 4.2.1.6).